ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 1. Create an {{site.data.keyword.openshiftshort}} cluster from the [{{site.data.keyword.Bluemix}} catalog](https://{DomainName}/kubernetes/catalog/create?platformType=openshift).
 2. Set the **Orchestration service** to **the Latest,Default version of {{site.data.keyword.openshiftshort}}**.
-3. Select **Purchase additional licenses for this worker pool** as your OCP entitlement.
+3. Select your OCP entitlement.
 4. Under **Location**,
    - Select a **Resource group**
    - Select a **Geography**